A parallel pull labelling algorithm for the resource constrained shortest path problem: Bi-directional Search

 Secondly, the dependency graph is modified to include splice jobs.
 A splice job is the process of combining labels in backward bucket with relevant labels in forward buckets.
 That is, forward labels from buckets at other vertices that when connected to backward labels in the backward bucket related to the splice job form feasible paths.

-\autoref{fig:dependency-graph-bi-splice} shows the dependency graph for the splice job.
-A splice job can be initiated when the backward bucket at the same level has been processed (black edges) and either the splice job or the forward bucket at the previous level (blue edges) and the splice job or the forward bucket at adjacent vertices that should be connected to backward labels at the this level (red edges).
+\ifijoc Figure~EC.4 in the online supplement shows\else\autoref{fig:dependency-graph-bi-splice} shows\fi\ the dependency graph for the splice job.
+A splice job can be initiated when the backward bucket at the same level has been processed (black edges) and either the splice job or the forward bucket at the previous level (blue edges) and the splice job or the forward bucket at adjacent vertices that should be connected to backward labels at this level (red edges).

-The dependencies ensure that all possible connected labels has been generated and that no paths are generated more than once.
-Recall that forward labels in buckets at other vertices will either have been been pulled into a forward bucket in the current vertex and will subsequently be pulled into a forward bucket or a splice job at another vertex, or it has reached its midpoint wrt. the current vertex and is ready to be spliced.
+These dependencies ensure that every connectable pair of labels is generated and no path is produced twice: a forward label at another vertex has either already been pulled onward into a forward bucket or splice job, or has reached its midpoint and is ready to be spliced here.